nicolas-zimmermann/simple_neural_network/README.md

 Each function of the code is commented

-******Neural network in C******

-for compilation use argument -lm with ggc
+# Actual use of the program

+The code is so far singly contained in the main.c file.
+Compile it with gcc using the -lm argument.

-2 files are used by this fonction : data and labels
+**2 files are used by this program : data and labels

-data :
-data contains 28px * 28px images of grey-leveled pixels
+data : data contains 28px * 28px images of grey-leveled pixels
 labels : each bytes of label is a value inbetween 0-9, corresponding to the image's depiction in the data file

+More details considering these files are avaible at the following location : http://yann.lecun.com/exdb/mnist/index.html